 It’s not clear how and when the rumor about the fourth river started.
-In a 1991 article for the Desert News in Utah, Jan Harold Brunvand recalls receiving a postcard from a University of Pittsburgh professor, which on the back read:
+In a 1991 article for the Deseret News in Utah, Jan Harold Brunvand recalls receiving a postcard from a University of Pittsburgh professor, which on the back read:

 "The Great Fountain of Point State park has become a focal point and landmark of Pittsburgh's Golden Triangle.
 Largest in the U.S., this dramatic tower of water soars 200 feet at the confluence of the Monongahela and the Allegheny Rivers forming the Ohio.
 The Fountain's origin lies not in these three rivers but in a little-known fourth river underground."

-The Desert News article, as well as one by “Professor Buzzkill” of Steel This Magazine, include mentions of fourth-river associated Pittsburgh folklore: the whereabouts of the B-52 bomber and the Green Man.
+The Deseret News article, as well as one by “Professor Buzzkill” of Steel This Magazine, include mentions of fourth-river associated Pittsburgh folklore: the whereabouts of the B-52 bomber and the Green Man.
 Both are interesting stories that we’ll share for another Good Question!

 What have you always wondered about Pittsburgh?
 Submit it to us here and we'll try to answer it for you!